Russ Harvey Consulting - Computer and Internet Services

 The most effective method is to view the site on multiple devices and in different operating systems:

 Also, browser trends vary.
-At one time most people used Internet Explorer on Windows computers, but now Chrome accounts for a huge majority of site visitors and even Edge is using Chrome-based engines.
+At one time most people used Internet Explorer on Windows computers, but now Chrome accounts for a huge majority of site visitors (even Microsoft Edge is using Chrome-based engines).

 Browser Tools

 There are extensions and tools available for various browsers.
-Check to see what is available for your browser that works for you.
+Check to see what is available for the browser that works for you.

 Return to top